Chi-teck/drupal_module_checker/README.md

 ## Options

 * `limit` - define how many modules should be checked
-* `no-core` - filter out modules provided by drupal core
+* `no-core` - filter out modules provided by Drupal core